mhodgesatuh/cliprt/README.md

 Each row of each content worksheet represents information for a single client.
 This utility will attempt to recognize when different rows from different content worksheets represent the same client, in which case it will merge the client content into a single row on each of the report worksheets.
 Likewise, it can also detect when two different rows from the same content worksheet represent the same client.

 Note that report worksheets are also referred to as **destination** worksheets.
 # Preparation Work
 The usefulness of your reports depends entirely on now well you perform this preparation work:

-1. Create the DED worksheet **"Data Elements"** at the front of the workbook.
+1. Create the DED worksheet **"DED"** at the front of the workbook.
-1. Read through the content worksheets to create a unique list of column headings in the **"Data Element"** column of the the DED worksheet.
+1. Read through the content worksheets to create a unique list of column headings in the **"Content DE Name"** column of the the DED worksheet.
+CLIPRT can generate the DED automatically.
-1. Identify which data elements are identifiers in the **"Dest Format"** column of the DED worksheet.
+1. Identify which data elements are identifiers in the **"Dest DE Format"** column of the DED worksheet.
+1. Select at least 3 data elements and set the **"Content DE Type"** column to "identifier".
 1. Define one or more report destinations in the **"Dest WS"** column of the DED worksheet.

 Note: the report destination worksheets will be created at the end of the workbook.
 # Worksheets
+All of the following worksheets must exist in a single workbook.
 ## Main Worksheets

-Worksheets come in 3 main flavors:
+The primary worksheets come in 3 main flavors:
+- DED
-1. DED - The data element dictionary (DED) worksheet used for providing reporting instructions.
+  - The data element dictionary (DED) worksheet used for providing reporting instructions.
+  - CLIPRT can create this worksheet for you to get you started.
+  - Update the worksheet to create your reporting requirements.
+  - This worksheet is always first and always named "DED".
-1. Client content (source) - data content worksheets extracted from various sources to be used for providing the client data.
+- Client content (source)
+  - The data content worksheets are extracted from various sources to be used for providing the client data.
-1. Report Output (destination) - report worksheets, based on the provide client content.
+- Report Output (destination)
+  - The report worksheets, are based on the provided client content.

-Understanding the main worksheets:
-- The first two (DED and client content) provide instructions and data for reporting.
-- The last flavor is the report worksheets.
-  - Your reports are created by adding new worksheets to the end of your client reporting workbook.

 And there are additional, supplemental worksheets.

-## Supplemental worksheet(s)
+## Supplemental Worksheet(s)

-1. Identity Matching Log - Log all identity matching activities (not yet implemented).
+1. Identity Near Match Report - List identities that share one or more identifiers.
 # The Data Element Dictionary (DED)

-## The Required DED Column Headings
+## Required DED Column Headings

-- **"Data Element"**
+- **"Content DE Name"** - Data element name
   - The cell value is the name of the data element.
-  - It is single valued.
+  - It is **required** and it is single valued.
   - Example data
-    - "First Namee"
+    - "First Name"
+- **"Content DE Type"** - Data element type
+  - The cell value designates the data element type.
+  - It is **optional** and it is single valued.
+  - Valid types
+    - "identifier"
+    - "fragment=n" where 'n' is an positive integer
+  - Example data
+    - "fragment=1"
 - **"Dest WS"** - Destination Worksheet indicator
-  - The cell value is the indicator (see below) of which report worksheet(s) the data content will be reported in.
+  - The cell value designates ouput to one more more destination reports.
+  - It is **required if** "Dest DE Name" is not designated.
   - It is multi valued.
-Comma-separate multiple indicators.
+Comma-separate multiple designations.
-  - Example data
+  - Example data for two report destinations
-    - "fb,ims,lm" for Facebook, Infinity Movement Studio, Linda Melodia
+    - "social,newsletter"
-- **"Dest Element"** - Destination Element
+- **"Dest DE Name"** - Destination data element name.
-  - The cell value can be used to redirect a data element to a different element for example: map "cell pbone" content data to "phone" destination data.
+  - The cell value can be used to redirect a data element to a different data element in the report.
+  - Is is **required if** "Dest WS" is not designated.
   - It is single valued.
   - Example data
-    - "phone"
+    - "phone" to collect cell phone and home phone information in a single column on the report.
-- **"Dest Format"** - Destination Data Element Format
+- **"Dest DE Format"** - Destination Data Element Format
   - The cell value can indicate a standard formatting schema for the data element on the destination worksheet.
   - It is multi valued.
 Comma-separate multiple indicators.
   - Valid data element formats